hyperledger/fabric/docs/source/commands/peerchaincode.md

   -o, --orderer string                      Ordering service endpoint
-      --ordererTLSHostnameOverride string   The hostname override to use when validating the TLS connection to the orderer --tls                                 Use TLS when communicating with the orderer endpoint --tlsHandshakeTimeShift duration      The amount of time to shift backwards for certificate expiration checks during TLS handshakes
+      --ordererTLSHostnameOverride string   The hostname override to use when validating the TLS connection to the orderer --tls                                 Use TLS when communicating with the orderer endpoint --tlsHandshakeTimeShift duration      The amount of time to shift backwards for certificate expiration checks during TLS handshakes with the orderer endpoint
       --transient string                    Transient map of arguments in JSON encoding
 ```